cyberphone/qr-replacement/README.md

 ### Phishing
 The user clicks on a Web link received in an email or chat, or is encountered on a Web site.
-The link opens a malicious Web site ("yourbank.business.f6s4f.com") typically masquerading as a bank or similar.
+The link opens a malicious Web site `yourbank.business.f6s4f.com` typically masquerading as a bank or similar.
 The user is encouraged logging in.
-Before showing the NFC symbol in a Web page, the malicious site calls the target site in order to get the required NFC data.
-Then malicious site creates a Web page calling NFC with the received data.
+Before responding to the user with an NFC-using Web page, the malicious site calls the target site in order to start a session of its own.
+Then the malicious site returns a Web page for the user calling NFC with the received data.
 Unfortunately (for the attacker) the NFC driver will not produce any output since the Web page displayed to the user has another host than the target site.
 See point \#4 in the Architectural Overview.